Introduction to the Enneagram

 The Centers of the Enneagram

 The inclusion of each type in its Center is not arbitrary.
 Each type results from a particular relationship with a cluster of issues that characterize that Center.
 Most simply, these issues revolve around a powerful, largely unconscious emotional response to the loss of contact with the core of the self.
 In the Instinctive Center, the emotion is Anger or Rage.
-In the Feeling Center, the emotion is Shame, and in the Thinking Center, it is Anxiety or Dread.
+In the Feeling Center, the emotion is Shame, and in the Thinking Center, it is Fear.
 Of course, all nine types contain all three of these emotions, but in each Center, the personalities of the types are particularly affected by that Center's emotional theme.